onera/Cassiopee/Generator/doc2/source/Generator.rst

     The grading parameter allows to control the growth ratio of the mesh metric : a value greater(lesser) than 1. tends to produce a coarser (finer) mesh in the region far from the boundaries.
 A value equal to 1. provides a uniform mesh over the domain.
 This grading is related to the metric field, it is not the size ratio between two adjacent edges or triangles.

-    The metricInterpType parameter controls the metrics interpolation type : either linear or geometric.
+    The metricInterpType parameter controls the metrics interpolation type: either linear or geometric.
 A geometric metric interpolation tends to promote smaller sizes.

     :param c:  BAR-contour (soup of conformal edges defining an enclosed 2D-domain, can be non-manifold, i.e. having inner edges or subdomains)
     :type  c:  [array, list of arrays] or [pyTree, base, zone, list of zones]